 The theory is that you should use the dividend yield to see if a dividend stock is selling at a stock price that is relatively cheap.
 A stock price is considered cheap if it is selling at a dividend yield higher than the historical high yield or higher than the historical average yield or historical median yield.
-See my spreadsheet at dividend growth stocks that I just updated for August 2016.
+See my spreadsheet at dividend growth stocks that I just updated for August 2018.
+On this list,

 - I had 9 stocks with a dividend yield higher than the historical high dividend yield,

 - I had 45 stocks with a dividend yield higher than the historical average dividend yield and

 - 39 stocks with a dividend yield higher than the 5 year average dividend yield.

 Barclays PLC (LSE-BARC, NYSE BCS) Husky Energy (TSX-HSE, OTC-HUSKF) Industrial Alliance Ins. and Fin.
 (TSX-IAG, OTC-IDLLF)